solidi/hl-mods/workspace/redist/readme.txt

     - "lms" - last man standing, protect your lives be the last person standing to win
     - "arena" - 1 on 1 Arena - two potential victors are selected to battle to a frag limit
     - "snowball" - Snowball Arena - battle with snowballs, melees, and trade in snowballs for offhand grenades!
+    - "gungame" - get specific weapons for frags and level up!
 - "mp_randomgamemodes [0|1]" selects a random game mode on map change
 - "mp_roundlimit" number of rounds in game mode before map change
 - "mp_roundtimelimit" timelimit in round before rotation